 I’m glad Carlos and I eventually had these epiphanies about the outdoors.
 But I wish we had not needed them in the first place.
 I wish I had not grown up assuming hiking was a “white people thing” and instead innately considered it a part of my life and my culture.
 And, I wish I had known a community of people—who came from the countries my family came from—and showed me it was OK to love outdoor culture as much as I do.

 In my own family, things are changing.
 These days, whenever I visit Carlos in Los Angeles, the first thing we do is hike at Griffith Park or Runyon Canyon.
-When my family visited me this last Thanksgiving in Oakland, we hiked to the top of Angel Island, and I showed them Redwood Regional Park.
+When my family visited me one recent Thanksgiving in Oakland, we hiked to the top of Angel Island, and I showed them Redwood Regional Park.
 I am beginning to share more of these moments with them in nature, instead of searching outside my community to find them.
 I hope more people from my community can experience those moments too.
 Turns out, when given the chance, we like this.
 It feels great to finally admit it.